 In Home Tasks

 If you are considering in-home work only, almost any healthy dog of suitable size for the task can be taught some simple tasks.
 Your dog can even be 'stubborn', fearful or even what you consider to be dumb if you use our methods!
 Once you both learn how to learn and work together, you can progress to more complex tasks.
 All it takes is a little time everyday and some understanding of how dogs learn.
-If you are in doubt, put in an application and we can help you evaluate your dog's potential!

-If you want your dog to also accompany you in public to mitigate your disabilities, your dog needs to have a sound temperament, be in good physical shape, and be an appropriate size for the tasks you are requesting.
-It helps if the dog has been socialized to people, places and other dogs and has good basic manners in public.
+Public TasksIf you want your dog to also accompany you in public to mitigate your disabilities, (certified or not) your dog needs to have a sound temperament, be in good physical shape, and be an appropriate size for the tasks you are requesting.
+The dog MUST have been well-socialized to people, other dogs, animals and all environments you plan to go as a working dog.
+Basically, having solid behavior in public is the foundation of any dog used as a service dog for public access.
 The Canine Good Neighbor test run by the CKC is a good way to determine if your dog might have the basic training needed to start working in public (see links and an upcoming blog).

 It also depends on what tasks you want your dog to do.